-EULAs are essential in establishing the ownership rights of the applicable mobile app or software developer, while setting forth the limited, conditional terms of the license that the end-user acquires in and to the underlying software/app.
-Only when such intellectual property protections are memorialized should a business permit any third party end-user to access their valuable software/mobile app.
+Any business that offers mobile applications (“apps”) or other software programs over the Internet needs an End-User License Agreement (“EULA”) that end-users must agree to, in full, prior to downloading the applicable software/apps.
+EULAs are essential in establishing developers’ ownership rights, while setting forth the limited, conditional license terms that end-users acquire in the underlying software/app.
+Only when such intellectual property protections are memorialized should businesses permit third party end-users to access their valuable software/mobile app.

 Make Your EULA Personal

 The specific terms contained in EULAs will vary depending on the type of software program/mobile app and underlying commercial relationships.
 For example, some EULAs will have strict limitations on end-users use and sharing of the content generated by the software program/mobile app, while others might permit end-users a wider latitude.
 Further, where an EULA covers a software program/mobile app that end-users must pay a fee to access, there are numerous payment-related provisions that must be included.

 It is highly recommended that you retain qualified legal counsel to ensure that your software/mobile app EULA provides adequate levels of protection to safeguard your intellectual property, while anticipating other important contingencies.

 If you are interested in learning more about this topic or require the preparation of an end-user license agreement for your business needs, please e-mail us at email@example.com, or call us at (212) 246-0900.

 The material contained herein is provided for informational purposes only and is not legal advice, nor is it a substitute for obtaining legal advice from an attorney.
 Each situation is unique, and you should not act or rely on any information contained herein without seeking the advice of an experienced attorney.